ModelDBRepository/146950/readme.txt

               surfaces now provably watertight (last change introduced holes)

 2013-10-05    fix to extreme points of soma (was using axis, not the soma data)

+2016-05-31    commented out some printfs and changed a tuple to a list to make
+              it compile with current cython and python code

+              now checking filenames and using the SWC loader if a .swc file is loaded